Divorce & Separation

 The divorce process generally follows the following format:

-The petition, detailing the grounds for divorce, is sent to the court to begin the process.
-Where there are children, a separate document called the Statement of Arrangements for Children is also lodged with the court.
-It is also necessary to send your original marriage certificate when lodging the petition for divorce.
+The application, detailing the grounds for divorce, is submitted to the court via an online portal to begin the process.
+It is necessary to send your original marriage certificate when lodging the petition for divorce.

 Step 2: Acknowledgement of Service

-The spouse who receives the Divorce Petition and the other documents then needs to acknowledge receipt of the papers; this is known as the Acknowledgement of Service.
-Essentially, they are confirming they have received the divorce petition.
+The spouse who receives the Divorce Application and the other documents then needs to acknowledge receipt of the papers; this is a legal process known as the Acknowledgement of Service.
+Essentially, they are confirming they have received the divorce Application.

-To obtain the Decree Nisi, a sworn statement is filed with the court confirming the contents of the Divorce Petition.
+To obtain the conditional order for divorce proceedings, a certified statement is filed with the court confirming the contents of the Divorce Petition.

 Further information on divorce law